Tag Archive for: DUMG

 We often talk about the initiatives of our first-year students, but those of our residents are just as exciting!
-This is certainly true of the projects recently undertaken by our general practice residents.
-As part of their thesis work, six residents have developed innovative websites designed for their peers and practicing healthcare professionals.
-To learn more about this work, we spoke with Dr. Marie-Catherine REBOUL, associate professor in the University Department of General Medicine (DUMG) and thesis advisor to these residents.
+This is certainly true of the projects recently led by our general practice residents.
+As part of their thesis work, six residents have developed original websites dedicated to their peers and practicing healthcare professionals.
+To learn more about this work, we spoke with Dr. Marie-Catherine REBOUL, an associate professor in the University Department of General Medicine (DUMG) and the thesis advisor for these residents.

-Projects that originated from capstone thesis projects in general practice
+Projects that emerged from thesis work in general practice

 After six years of study, our medical students become residents.
 They are then required to choose a specialty based on their exam results and personal interests.
-In Montpellier, General Practice is the most popular choice, with nearly 150 new residents each year, all of whom are part of our University Department of General Practice.
+In Montpellier, General Practice is particularly popular, with nearly 150 new residents each year, all of whom are part of our University Department of General Practice.

-To earn their medical degree, residents must, among other requirements, submit a thesis at the conclusion of nearly nine years of study.
-It was as part of this thesis that Dr. Marie-Catherine REBOUL, several years ago, launched this innovative project with the residents she supervises: the creation of a suite of websites designed for healthcare professionals.
+To earn a Doctor of Medicine degree, residents must, among other requirements, submit a thesis at the end of nearly nine years of study.
+It was as part of this thesis that Dr. Marie-Catherine REBOUL, a few years ago, launched this innovative project with the residents she supervises to create a suite of websites for healthcare professionals.

-“This is a project I wanted to ground in a scientific approach,” she says.
-“Interns volunteering for these projects must therefore conduct a comprehensive literature review prior to the creation of the website.”
-The data is thus collected, sorted, classified, and finally referenced before being processed in the form of a research question approved by the thesis advisor.
+“This is a project I wanted to ground in a scientific framework,” she says.
+“Residents volunteering for these projects must therefore conduct a comprehensive literature review prior to creating the website.”
+The data is thus collected, sorted, categorized, and finally cited before being processed in the form of a research question approved by the thesis advisor.

 The research question sets the tone for the website: it defines its overall theme and, by extension, its primary objective.
-“This can encompass various areas, such as diagnostic assistance and screening, the sharing of best practices, the sharing of treatment advice, the sharing of practical guides, and assistance with prescribing,” explains Dr. Reboul.
+“This can cover various areas, such as assistance with diagnosis and screening, sharing best practices, sharing treatment advice, sharing practical guides, and assistance with prescribing,” explains Dr. Reboul.

 That brings the total to six websites launched since 2020!

-Dermatokid.com, created by Estelle Renart: a website designed to assist in the diagnosis of skin conditions in children aged 0 to 6.
+Dermatokid.com, created by Estelle Renart: a website designed to assist in the diagnosis of skin conditions in children ages 0 to 6.

-Children who frequently experience skin rashes can present diagnostic challenges for general practitioners.
-The Dermatokid website provides a diagnostic tool featuring numerous illustrations of skin symptoms commonly observed in children.
+Children who regularly experience skin rashes can present some diagnostic challenges for general practitioners.
+The Dermatokid website provides a diagnostic framework based on numerous illustrations of skin symptoms observed in children.

 - URL: https://dermatokid.com/